Tratamientos

 Prevention

-We have professionals specialized in treating children.
+We have professionals who specialize in treating young children.

-Temporary teeth
+Baby teeth

 The following treatments are available:

-– Fix the surrounding tissues.
+– Secure the surrounding tissues.

 Immature permanent teeth